 Follow the Herds Across the Maasai Mara in Africa's Most Celebrated Safari Destination

-Enjoy unparalleled seclusion and proximity to wildlife from our own luxury mobile camp and private reserve, far away from the crowds
+Enjoy unparalleled seclusion and proximity to wildlife from our own luxury mobile camp, designed to follow the herds far away from crowds

-From open vehicles—a rarity in the Maasai Mara—watch lions stalk thousands of migrating wildebeest and zebra as the huge herds traverse the vast savanna
+From open 4x4 vehicles, watch lions stalk thousands of migrating wildebeest and zebra as the huge herds traverse the vast savannas of the Maasai Mara

 Guided by top Expedition Leaders, discover true wilderness during walking safaris and off-road wildlife drives on a private conservancy